utopos/key_validator/README.md

 # Key Validator

-Validation of all the map/keyword keys exist in the target struct at compile-time.
+Compile-time validation to assure all the map/keyword keys exist in the target struct.
+Use case: maps that will be merged with structs.

-Library proivdes compile-time check macro for key validity of map/keyword keys for merge with structs.

 Exposes the `KeyValidator.for_struct/2` macro.